Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 Notes

 This recipe is based on a 2.4kg lamb shoulder.
 I’ve also cooked this slow roast lamb shoulder with smaller pieces of meat depending on availability.
 A 1.5 kg shoulder will need a shorter cooking time (approx, 3 hours), while anything bigger than 2.4kg, may require a little longer.
 My advice is if you are unsure, check your lamb shoulder roast at 3 hours.
-Put a fork in it to see if the meat gives way, or if it resists, it simply needs more cooking time. so pop the lid back on and pop it back into the oven for another hour.
-The best part of this recipe is providing you keep an eye on your roast lamb, it’s very hard to overcook it!
+Put a fork in it to see if the meat gives way, or if it resists, it simply needs more cooking time.
+So pop the lid back on and pop it back into the oven for another hour.
+The best part of this recipe is that, as long as you keep an eye on your roast lamb, it’s very hard to overcook it!

 Nutrition